 - Off You define the IP address, subnet mask and gateway, and set them directly on the device.
-Select this mode for straightforward networks without DHCP servers. - BOOTP - BootP enables the fully automatic integration of a UMG 509-PRO into an existing network.
+Select this mode for straightforward networks without DHCP servers. - BOOTP BootP enables a device to be integrated into an existing network fully automatically.
 However, BootP is an older protocol and does not provide the scope of functions provided by DHCP. - DHCP When started, the device automatically obtains the IP address, the subnet mask and the gateway from a DHCP server.
 DHCP is factory-set.